curvednebula/curvednebula.com/src/cropvideo/README.md

 ### Can I remove time from the beginning or end?

 Yes.
-Move the start and end trim handles, enter exact times in seconds, or move the playhead and choose **Set to playhead**.
+Move the start and end trim handles, enter exact timestamps as `H:M:S.S`, `M:S.S`, or `S.S`, or move the playhead and choose **Set to playhead**.
 Preview playback stays inside the selected range, and the exported video starts at time zero.

 ### Can I crop a landscape video into a vertical video?